ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The identity of the subject made me freeze with horror.
 Marcus Saito.
 My last colleague, my final hope for proving that the pattern could be broken, had initiated cognitive augmentation procedures.

 I activated the transport system with desperate urgency, my reflexes carrying me across the city faster than I had ever traveled before.
-The journey that had taken twenty minutes earlier in the day compressed into a blur of motion and mounting dread.
+A trail of afterimages followed me as I stepped from the translation chamber.

 Marcus's apartment door stood open when I arrived.
 I found him in his living space, seated in the same chair where we had spoken hours earlier, but everything about his posture and expression had changed.
 The augmentation nanobots were already at work, their effects visible in the subtle alterations to his facial features and the new quality of stillness in his movements.